-Throughout the course you will develop an understanding of the underpinning scientific techniques in chemistry, biochemistry, physics, mathematics and biology relevant in applications of food science and the food industry.
+Throughout the course, you’ll develop an understanding of the underpinning scientific techniques in chemistry, biochemistry, physics, mathematics and biology relevant to applications of food science and the food industry.

-You will examine different aspects of the product development process from product conception through to product launch.
-Through the process you’ll apply principles of project management, industrial experimental design, quality design techniques and sensory science in developing new food products and production processes that integrate consumer needs and expectations, while at the same time conforming to food legislation, food quality and safety requirements.
+You’ll examine different aspects of the product development process from product conception through to product launch.
+Throughout the process, you’ll apply principles of product concept design, industrial experimental design, quality design techniques and sensory science in developing new food products and production processes that integrate consumer needs and expectations, while at the same time conforming to food legislation, food quality and safety requirements.

 Want to find out more about your modules?

-Take a look at the Food Quality and Innovation module descriptions for more detail on what you will study.
+Take a look at the Food Quality and Innovation module descriptions for more detail on what you could study.

 The list shown below represents typical modules/components studied and may change from time to time.
 Read more in our Terms and conditions.